Football in Qatar: Emergence (1970s–1990s)

+The following year, Qatar was ranked 53rd place in the FIFA rankings.

+In 1998, Qatar would reach the second round of the 1998 World Cup qualifiers finishing 4th place with three wins, 1 draw, and 4 loses.
+The same year they would also host the 1998 Arab Cup and would finish as runners-up losing to Saudi Arabia in the final.

 Spectatorship

-Attendance at QSL matches ranges between 2,000 and 10,000, depending on the popularity of the teams.
 In a 2014 survey conducted by Qatari government ministries and departments, 65% of the 1,079 respondents indicated that they did not attend a football match in the previous league season.
 Lack of time, unsuitable atmospheres for females and the presence of paid fans were all major factors for not attending.
 The highest deterrent was climate, which was cited by seventy-three percent respondents as impacting their decision to attend a football match.

 As an initiative to gauge public opinion and increase local participation in sports with an emphasis on football, the Supreme Committee for Delivery & Legacy (SC) launched the Jeeran program in April 2015.
 The program involves seeking the opinion and advice of people in majlises, as well as encouraging large-scale community involvement, particularly by women.